q1uTr5th/TAPFixer/README.md

 # Introduction
 TAPFixer is an automatic vulnerability detection and repair framework for TAP-based home automation systems.
 It can model TAP rules with practical latency and physical features to capture the accurate rule execution behaviors both in the logical and physical space and identify interaction vulnerabilities.

-More details can be found in our paper from USENIX sec'24 https://www.usenix.org/conference/usenixsecurity24/presentation/yu-yinbo.The corresponding extended paper for this tool is **TAPFixer.pdf**.
+More details can be found in our paper from USENIX sec'24 https://www.usenix.org/conference/usenixsecurity24/presentation/yu-yinbo .
+The corresponding extended paper for this tool is **TAPFixer.pdf**.

 # Setting up TAPFixer
 Open TAPFixer as a Python IDE (e.g., Pycharm) project and then run it.